Beluki/MultiHash/README.md

   input files, where each thread calculates all the algorithms for one file.
   Regardless of which thread completes first, results will be printed in the same order specified as input.
 The default is to use a single thread.
+  Use `--threads auto` to use as many threads as cpu cores available.

 ## Portability